carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/quotas/README.md

 The error is now identified...

-You can decide to review the size of the PVC, or you can next ask the admin to update the Backend definition in order to go on.
+You would then need to decide to review the size of the PVC, or you could ask the admin to update the backend definition in order to go on.

 Let's clean up before moving to the last chapter of this task.